rkp8000/wind_tunnel/README.md

 jupyter notebook

 To open the notebook files.
 All figures in the manuscript are contained in _paper_draft.ipynb.
-Plots involving infotaxis simulations require you to first run and save the infotaxis results, which can be done using the code cells in _paper_auxiliary.ipynb.
+Plots involving infotaxis simulations require you to first run and save the infotaxis results, which can be done using the code cells in _paper_auxiliary_code.ipynb.